Yield: Keeping a House, 2020

 The idea of home is personal yet universal: our memories of home are intertwined with a building, a land, sometimes with people, or with something as simple as a flower’s scent.

-Yield is a public connector and a joyful monument that sees home as central to our current lifestyle.
+Yield is a public connector and a joyful space that sees home as central to our current lifestyle.
 In these unprecedented times our homes have become our gyms, classrooms, offices and playgrounds.
 They used to be places for the community to gather and now they are enclosed, solitary and safe spaces.
 As artists, we miss having an open home and we think about all the people who are suffering from isolation.
-So here is an invitation to our new public, accessible home, where everyone can relax, reflect, enjoy the beauty of the natural native flora and share seeds the way we share gifts and stories.
-Our hope is for people to find again a sense of safety, care and belonging within the outdoor public space.
+So here is an invitation to a new public, accessible home, where everyone can relax, reflect, enjoy the beauty of the natural native flora and share seeds the way we share gifts and stories.
+We hope people will find again a sense of safety, care and belonging within the outdoor public space.

 Press: https://www.postbulletin.com/507-magazine/7141879-Community-art-project-makes-deconstructed-house-a-home?fbclid=IwAR10zucskL8aRPmEv8eMtmOaA90wWmDBb5DmioIIub4Ru7-mHBMTxD-9Bqk